americanexpress/jest-image-snapshot/README.md

 Jest matcher that performs image comparisons using [pixelmatch](https://github.com/mapbox/pixelmatch) and behaves just like [Jest snapshots](https://facebook.github.io/jest/docs/snapshot-testing.html) do!
 Very useful for visual regression testing.

+> Want to get paid for your contributions to `jest-image-snapshot`?
+> Send your resume to oneamex.careers@aexp.com

 ## Installation:
   ```bash
   npm i --save-dev jest-image-snapshot